meanirban100/IBM-Watsonx-Hackathon/README.md

 - **📍 Regional Insights**: Analyzing customer feedback by location to identify trends and concerns.

 ## **🛠️ Solution Stack** <a name="solution-stack"></a>
-To address these challenges **IBM Watsonx Granite models** are levered.
+To address these challenges **IBM WatsonX Granite models** are levered.
 Sentiment analysis, call summarization, and feature extraction are done  using **prompt engineering techniques**.

 ## **💻 Technical Details** <a name="technical-details"></a>